CarlosBritoPerez/NeuralNetwork-for-Classification/Images/Validation/Forks/README.md

-## Directory for validation images of hands
+## Directory for validation images of forks